 After discovering the most helpful skills, we moved onto what kind of education might be helpful in becoming a manufacturing manager.
 We found that 67.0% of manufacturing managers have graduated with a bachelor's degree and 12.1% of people in this position have earned their master's degrees.
 While most manufacturing managers have a college degree, you may find it's also true that generally it's possible to be successful in this career with only a high school degree.
 In fact, our research shows that one out of every eight manufacturing managers were not college graduates.

 When you're ready to become a manufacturing manager, you might wonder which companies hire manufacturing managers.
-According to our research through manufacturing manager resumes, manufacturing managers are mostly hired by Accenture, Thermo Fisher Scientific, and Northrop Grumman.
-Now is a good time to apply as Accenture has 17 manufacturing managers job openings, and there are 12 at Thermo Fisher Scientific and 10 at Northrop Grumman.
+According to our research through manufacturing manager resumes, manufacturing managers are mostly hired by Ernst & Young, System One, and Thermo Fisher Scientific.
+Now is a good time to apply as Ernst & Young has 75 manufacturing managers job openings, and there are 52 at System One and 35 at Thermo Fisher Scientific.